ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/prereqs/prepsystem.md

 1. Click on the **Catalog** link at the top of the page.

-2. Start typing _Hyper Protect Virtual Servers_ in the search box until **Hyper Protect Virtual Servers for Classic** appears in the search results and then select it.
+2. Start typing _Hyper Protect Virtual Servers_ in the search box until **Hyper Protect Virtual Server for Classic** appears in the search results and then select it.

-3. Choose the **Lite** plan- select the *region* and *zone* you prefer, we prefer to use the same *zone* that we used for our virtual private cloud.
+3. Choose the **Free** plan- select the *region* and *zone* you prefer, we prefer to use the same *zone* that we used for our virtual private cloud, if possible.
 (This instance will not be running inside a VPC)

 4. Provide your SSH public key.